spectrocloud/librarium/packages/docs/content/04-clusters/3-cluster-management/3-os-patching.md

 * Every two weeks at midnight.
 * Every month on the 1st at midnight.
 * Every two months on the 1st at midnight.
-* Custom os patch for an exact month, day, hour and minute of user’s choice.
+* Custom OS patch for an exact month, day, hour and minute of user’s choice.

 #### Patch Now
 This option provides a way to perform an immediate update to the latest version.